2023 NMSG 24TH Annual Scientific Meeting

 Arthur A. Levin, PhD

-Arthur Levin, a founding member of Avidity, serves as Distinguished Scientist and Strategic Leader at Avidity Biosciences and is a member of the Board of Directors.
-He previously held the position of Chief Scientific Officer at Avidity.
+Arthur Levin, a founding member of Avidity, previously held the positions of Distinguished Scientist, Strategic Leader, and Chief Scientific Officer at Avidity and now is a member of the Board of Directors.
 Dr. Levin is a key opinion leader in the RNA therapeutics field who has led teams responsible for the development of many oligonucleotides.
 Prior to joining Avidity, Dr. Levin was the Executive Vice President of Research and Development at miRagen Therapeutics and held senior drug development roles at Ionis (formerly Isis) Pharmaceuticals and Santaris Pharma.

 Dr. Levin has played key roles in the development of numerous oligonucleotides including the first approved antisense drugs and the first microRNA-targeted therapeutic in clinical trials.
 He has a combined three decades of experience in all aspects of drug development from discovery through drug registration, both in large pharma and biotech companies.
 Dr. Levin has published more than 100 scientific articles and several of the most cited reviews in the field.
 He is on the scientific advisory boards of multiple institutions.
 Art received a doctorate in toxicology from the University of Rochester, and a bachelor’s degree in biology from Muhlenberg College.